Speedy Quincy Bonds expands her game in Wildcats' new-look attack

-Born into from a family of athletes, UA forward Quincy Barnes has always been competitive.
+Born into from a family of athletes, UA forward Quincy Bonds has always been competitive.

 Bonds has a younger sister and older brother who played sports, as well as an older sister, Talie, who runs track at the UA.
 The relationship she developed with all of them helped her grow into the person she is today.